-In all felony cases and in misdemeanor cases requiring the recording of testimony, the court shall provide a method for making a verbatim record of all proceedings in open court.
+In all felony cases, and in misdemeanor cases requiring the recording of testimony, the court shall provide a method for making a verbatim record of all proceedings in open court.
+Adopted April 1, 2002, effective April 1, 2002.

 Rule 16.1 Court Reporter